 Why Don’t Owls Have Bright Plumage Like Other Birds?

 In nature, an animal’s characteristics, such as color, usually serve a purpose.
-In the case of the brightly colored bird, which is usually the male of the species, this characteristic helps to attract the female bird, which in turn helps to propagate the species.
-The female, in contrast, has muted colors, which helps her remain inconspicuous when roosting.
-[Heinsohn]
+In the case of the brightly colored bird, which is typically the male of the species, this characteristic helps attract the female bird, thereby contributing to the propagation of the species.
+The female, in contrast, has muted colors, which allows her to remain inconspicuous when roosting.
+[3]

-Considering that the Great Horned Owl hunts in fields, marshes, and forests, it is perfectly suited in color to easily glide over its hunting territory without being immediately conspicuous to its prey.
+Considering that the Great Horned Owl hunts in fields, marshes, and forests, it is ideally suited in color to easily glide over its hunting territory without being immediately conspicuous to its prey.

 How Big Is a Great Horned Owl?